sequencemedia/gulp/docs/CLI.md

 - `--gulpfile <gulpfile path>` will manually set path of gulpfile.
 Useful if you have multiple gulpfiles.
 This will set the CWD to the gulpfile directory as well
 - `--cwd <dir path>` will manually set the CWD.
 The search for the gulpfile, as well as the relativity of all requires will be from here
 - `-T` or `--tasks` will display the task dependency tree for the loaded gulpfile.
 It will include the task names and their [description](./API.md#fndescription).
-- `--tasks-simple` will display a plaintext list of tasks for the loaded gulpfile
+- `--tasks-list` will display a plaintext list of tasks for the loaded gulpfile
 - `--verify` will verify plugins referenced in project's package.json against the plugins blacklist
 - `--color` will force gulp and gulp plugins to display colors even when no color support is detected
 - `--no-color` will force gulp and gulp plugins to not display colors even when color support is detected